"The U.S. Food and Drug Administration today approved Olysio (simeprevir), a new therapy to treat chronic hepatitis C virus infection.

 Contraindications to peginterferon alfa and ribavirin also apply to VICTRELIS combination treatment.

-VICTRELIS combination treatment is contraindicated in:
+VICTRELIS in combination with peginterferon alfa and ribavirin is contraindicated in:

 - Pregnant women and men whose female partners are pregnant because of the risks for birth defects and fetal death associated with ribavirin [see WARNINGS AND PRECAUTIONS and Use in Specific Populations].